2factorauth/twofactorauth/CONTRIBUTING.md

 - id: category-id
   title: Category Name
   icon: icon-class
+  page: page the category shall belong to
 ```

 Then create a new file in the `_data` directory with the same name as your section's
 id, using the `.yml` extension.

+### 2

+Follow the following steps:
+1) From the command line, run `bundle exec rake add:category` and hit Enter.
+2) Answer ALL the questions it asks

+When you are finished, it will add in the new category to the [sections.yml](_data/sections.yml) file and create a new file in the following format: `[[section id]].yml` in the `_data` folder for you to add listings to.

 ## New Sites